strayTiger/VulEviFusion/README.md

 This GitHub release is a compact reproducibility package.
-It contains the data preparation, five-view input construction, CodeT5 single-view training, and validation-selected VulPathFusion fusion script.
+It contains the data preparation, five-view input construction, CodeT5 single-view training, and validation-selected VulEviFusion fusion script.
 It intentionally excludes trained checkpoints, prediction files, local automation scripts, and `outputs`.

 ## Overview

-VulPathFusion addresses three practical issues in neural vulnerability detection:
+VulEviFusion addresses three practical issues in neural vulnerability detection:

 1. **Source tokens alone hide security-relevant relations.**
    Raw C/C++ code often does not explicitly expose how variables flow into